oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   ]
 ```

-> The first item has a higher version number than the second.
+> The first item when sorted by `date` has a higher version number than the second.

 ### 6.1.15 Translator <a id='translator'></a>